bkper/claude-eval/docs/SPEC.md

 **test/integration/cli.test.ts**
 - Should execute single evaluation from command line
-- Should support JSON output format via --format flag
+- Should support JSON output format via --output-format flag
 - Should handle missing files with clear error message
 - Should support glob patterns for batch evaluation
 - Should exit with non-zero code on evaluation failure